-Our instincts and emotions are powerful forces that can guide us to greatness, or into sadness.
-So too, can our thoughts lead us into the best of times, or into the worst of times.
-When both our emotions, and our thoughts have an improved understanding, we can more easily find ourselves in better times.
+Our instincts and emotions are powerful forces that can guide us to greatness or into sadness.
+So too, can our thoughts lead us into the best of times or the worst of times.
+When both our emotions and our thoughts have an improved understanding, we can more easily find ourselves in better times.

 Like eyes blurred by rain, sweat, or tears, when we do not correctly understand the world, we will see things somewhat wrong.
 When we cannot see correctly, what are we to do?

 If the government, corporations, or other organizations give us untruths, all of us lose.

 If we are told an untruth often enough, even if we know it to be false, we begin to believe it.
 Common sense is not always common, and scientific 'evidence' can be used to mislead.
 We must hold the organizations that guide our lives accountable in their accurate reporting of the truth.
 If we do not, then we can be led to believe things that put our individual selves in danger, our country in peril, and our world in harm's way.

 If not now, when?

 Procrastination.
 We all do it.
 It is easier to think about doing something to improve our lives than to go out and take action.
 When we delay doing what we know to be important, we limit our potential to improve the conditions for ourselves and our family.

 Encourage everyone to escape the echo chambers we are in.

 We like to be told that we are right.
 We do not like to be told that we are wrong, even if we are.
 Let's change that.